act-rules/act-rules.github.io/_rules/important-line-height-wide-enough-78fd32.md

 ## Expectation

 For each test target, the [used][] value of its `line-height` property is at least 1.5 times the [computed][] value of its `font-size` property.

-Where the `line-height` and `font-size` properties of a text node means the ones of its parent.

 ## Assumptions